bhagyasree2895/44563_01_BhagyaSree/README.md

 - Program Period: 2years
 ## My courses in this current semester are:

-1. Login to GitHub.
-1. Click + to add a new repo.
-1. Enter the name of the repo (which will become the title of your page).
-1. Allow GitHub to create a .gitignore based on the type of project (if needed).
-1. Allow GitHub to draft a README.md.
-1. Choose a license if desired.

 1. Object oriented Programming(OOPS)
 1. Web-Applications
 1. Advanced Database Systems